wolandark/wim/README.md

 - Once the downloads are finished you can start using Vim normally<br>
 - Leader key is naturally space<br>
-- Press space h to view a list of leader key bindings<br>
+- Refer to the table below for a list of key bindings<br>
 <h4>Optional Dependencies </h4>

 - Ranger.
 See [mine](https://github.com/wolandark/ranger) <br>